-The nursing faculty plans and implements a program of study organized around Roy’s Adaptation Model of nursing practice and derived from the following beliefs:
+The nursing faculty supports a program of study based on nurse caring science, derived from the following beliefs:

 Health and Illness

-Health is a process of becoming integrated and whole that reflects the positive interaction of the person and environment.
-Health is a dynamic state that continually changes as an individual and family interacts with their internal and external environments.
-Health in itself is not negative or positive, but a reflection of the individual's/family's physical, emotional, intellectual, social, developmental, and spiritual well being.
-Illness is a state of imbalance in human environmental integration.
-The most positive state of health is the maximum level of adaptation at any given time and place.
-Many variables affect the level of health, including genetics, age, life-style, perception of health and illness, health promotion activities, values, beliefs, and culture.
+Health is ultimately subjectively defined by the holder, and reflects the individual's/family's physical, emotional, intellectual, social, developmental, and spiritual wellbeing.
+Health is also associated with the degree of congruence between the self as perceived and the self as experienced, a dynamic state that continually changes as an individual and family interacts with their internal and external environments.
+Health can be experienced as unity and harmony within the mind, body, and spirit.
+Illness is experienced as a state of disharmony in human environmental relationship or as a disharmony in relationship between various aspects of the self.
+Many aspects affect the experience of health, including genetics, age, life-style, perception of health and illness, health promotion activities, values, beliefs, and culture.

-Based on the above definitions of health and illness, the nurse's role is one of identifying adaptive and ineffective responses to illness, and helping to expand adaptive abilities by enhancing human and environmental transformation.
-We believe that optimum health is a right for all people and not a privilege.
+Based on the above definitions of health and illness, the nurse's role is one of being a caring, healing presence promoting wellness for human beings in their internal and external relationships with themselves, others, and their environment.
+We believe that optimal health is a right for all people and not a privilege.
 This nation's most valuable resource is the health of its people.
 We advocate equal access to health care, and encourage individuals/families to make autonomous and informed health care decisions.

-Nurses have a responsibility to be knowledgeable about theories, principles, and applications of biological and social sciences.
-The nurse uses this knowledge to promote the health of individuals/families/groups, or when necessary, to dignify death and ease the dying process.
-Nursing is practiced through the framework of the nursing process.
-The nurse uses the following skills and resources in nursing practice, which are identified as program themes: critical thinking, communication, management, teaching, professionalism, and community.
-Nurses must interact with health professionals in a collaborative effort to provide effective health care.
-Patient advocacy is central to the nursing role.
-Nurses are obligated to behave in a professional, ethical manner.
-The curriculum threads include: pain management, pharmacology, nutrition, human maturation, cultural diversity, and caring.
+To be a caring, healing presence, nurses have a responsibility for self-care, as well as to be knowledgeable about theories, principles, and applications of biological and social sciences.
+The nurse integrates multidisciplinary knowledge to promote the health of individuals/families/groups, or when necessary, to dignify death and ease the dying process.
+Nurses use reflective practice to improve quality of care.
+The following caring skills are identified as program themes: multiple ways of knowing including critical thinking, communication, management, teaching, professionalism, and nurse caring process.
+Caring is also expressed through curriculum threads of: pain management, pharmacology, nutrition, community, human maturation, caring, and cultural diversity.
+Nurses must collaborate with health professionals to provide effective health care.
+Patient centered care and advocacy are central to the nursing role with professional caring and ethical decision making as core values.

-We believe human beings are integral with their physical and social environments, existing in a vast network of interdependent relationships within our Earth community.
+We believe human beings are integral with their environments, existing in a vast network of interdependent relationships within our planet.
 The health of individuals is directly related to the health of the various groups and communities upon which they depend and to which they belong.
-The future well-being of humankind in environmental interactions approaches as a defining moment for nursing.
-The role of the nurse is to promote health in individual, community, and environmental contexts, since these contexts must be addressed together in creating a healthy future.
+The role of the nurse is to promote wellness in individual, community, and environmental contexts, since these contexts must be addressed together in creating a healthy global future.

-The purpose of the Registered Nursing Program at Ohlone College is to prepare beginning practitioners who will function in the common domain of registered nurse practice after licensure.
-Graduates are prepared to care for a group of clients within a variety of structured health care settings, to collaborate with other health professionals, and to carry out independent, dependent, and interdependent nursing measures.
-Graduates are also prepared to continue learning through experience and education.
-In addition, the graduate is expected to participate in the development of the profession through engagement in the mentoring role and through affiliation with professional organizations.
-The faculty supports education and practice in nursing at its multiple levels.
-The faculty recognizes that the scope of practice for all levels of nursing is influenced by a variety of factors, both within and external to the nursing profession.
+The purpose of the nursing program at Ohlone College is to prepare beginning registered nurses who will provide competent nursing care after licensure.
+Graduates are prepared to manage care for a group of clients within a variety of structured health care settings and to collaborate effectively with other health care professionals.
+Graduates have internalized lifelong learning through education, clinical experience, and reflective practice.
+In addition, the graduate is expected to engage in professional development and to nurture the development of colleagues and the profession through engagement in mentoring activities and active involvement in professional organizations.
+The Nursing Faculty recognizes that the Associate Degree in nursing is a bridge to advanced education and practice.

-Nursing education is the process by which students are socialized into the profession of nursing.
-We believe the educational experience is stimulating and desirable, and that it supports growth in individuals.
+Nursing education is the process by which students internalize the art and science of nursing and become contributing members to the profession of nursing.
+Educational experiences should be stimulating and desirable, supporting growth in learners.
 We believe nursing education is obligated to base curriculum decisions on realistic conceptions of nursing roles and practice as a multi-level occupation.
-At the Associate's Degree level, the curriculum must provide students with skills and knowledge utilized in the common domain of nursing practice and when possible derived from evidence based research.
-Prior learning achieved by some students is acknowledged through formal procedures.
-The Nursing Faculty encourages life-long learning in nursing and recognizes that the Associate's Degree can be an end point for formal nursing education or can be a bridge for advanced practice.
+At the associate degree level, the curriculum must provide students with caring skills and knowledge utilized in the common domain of nursing practice and evidence- based research.
+Prior learning achieved by some students with a health career background is acknowledged through formal procedures.
+The Nursing Faculty encourages life-long learning and leadership in nursing.

 Teaching and Learning

 Teaching is the facilitation of learning and requires valuing the student as a person and understanding the student's learning needs.
-Learning is facilitated by timely feedback which is understandable to the learner.
-Lack of feedback prevents progress and leads to frustration.
-Essential to the student's ability to incorporate constructive feedback (i.e., to make necessary changes in behavior) is a clearly understood plan collaboratively developed by learner and teacher to meet the learner's individual learning needs.
-The plan includes objectives, timelines, and evaluation.
+Learning is facilitated by timely feedback that is understandable to the learner.
+Essential to the student's ability to learn is the capacity to act on insights gained through self-reflection and a clearly understood plan collaboratively developed by the learner and teacher to meet individual learning needs.
+This plan includes objectives, timelines, outcomes and evaluation.